Rahul-Khanna/comp_gene/readMe.md

 8. Navigate back to cloned repo and run `jupyter notebook`
 9. Investigate

+Note: The actual datafile is not checked into the repo, email rk2658@columbia.edu if you are interested

 ### Important Research Files:
 * **summary\_of\_work.md**
     - A summary of all the research work done in the effort to determine which variables could lead to a better understanding of patients with Parkinson's Disease.